Travelling around Malaysia with a camera and drone in hand, Nor Asyraaf captures stunning photographs of landscapes, cities and commu...

-Despite having bragging rights as the only Malaysian to summit Mount Everest from both the north and south routes, T. Ravichandran rarely brings it up, maintaining that mountaineering is about conquering one’s ego.
+Despite having bragging rights as the only Malaysian to summit Mount Everest from the north face and complete a south face expedition reaching the South Col, T. Ravichandran rarely brings it up, maintaining that mountaineering is about conquering one’s ego.

 “It started as a sport for me.
 After that, I realised that there is no real competition involved.
 You are only competing with nature,” says Ravi, 52, who’s affectionately nicknamed Iceman among his friends.

 “Nature will test you in so many ways.
 Some days are good, some days are bad, and some days you have to lose.”

 And Ravi has lost to nature several times.
 In 2007 after his second Everest expedition reaching the South Col (the notch that connects Everest and the world’s fourth highest mountain, Lhotse), he lost the top half of eight fingers to frost bite; in 2012 he was rescued from being buried alive by a 4am avalanche on Mount Manaslu, northern Nepal that killed 11 climbers.
 This incident put him off mountaineering for a whole year.